-Texas President Mirabeau Lamar sends a military-commercial expedition to take Santa Fe and thereby bolster Texas's claim to New Mexico.
-The expedition sets out from Kenney's Fort near Austin, arriving in New Mexico in mid-September after numerous mishaps, largely caused by poor preparation.
-Expecting to be supported by the local population, they are instead quickly captured by the Mexican Army under Governor Manuel Armijo.
+Texas President Mirabeau Lamar sent a military-commercial expedition to take Santa Fe and thereby bolster Texas's claim to New Mexico.
+The expedition set out from Kenney's Fort near Austin, arriving in New Mexico in mid-September after numerous mishaps, largely caused by poor preparation.
+Expecting to be supported by the local population, they were instead quickly captured by the Mexican Army under Governor Manuel Armijo.

 Santa Anna's 1841 coup

-In a prearranged coup against Mexican President Anastasio Bustamante, Brigadier General Mariano Paredes y Arrillaga revolts in Guadalajara and marches on the capital, being joined en route by defecting generals in Guanajuato and Queretaro.
-Meanwhile Antonio Lopez de Santa Anna has joined the revolt at Veracruz, with more generals mutinying in Mexico City.
-Despite fighting back with 2000 loyal troops, Bustamante is driven from the capital and forced to resign.
+In a prearranged coup against Mexican President Anastasio Bustamante, Brigadier General Mariano Paredes y Arrillaga revolted in Guadalajara and marched on the capital, being joined en route by defecting generals in Guanajuato and Queretaro.
+Meanwhile Antonio Lopez de Santa Anna joined the revolt at Veracrúz, with more generals mutinying in Mexico City.
+Despite fighting back with 2000 loyal troops, Bustamante was driven from the capital and forced to resign.

-The brig Creole, owned by Johnson and Eperson of Richmond, Virginia, is transporting 135 slaves for sale in New Orleans, when Madison Washington and eighteen other male slaves rebel.
-The slaves seize control of the ship and redirect it to Nassau, in the Bahamas in the British West Indies.
-Upon arrival, they are considered free by British law, creating tensions between Britain and the US.
+The brig Creole, owned by Johnson and Eperson of Richmond, Virginia, was transporting 135 slaves for sale in New Orleans, when Madison Washington and eighteen other male slaves rebelled.
+The slaves seized control of the ship and redirected it to Nassau, in the Bahamas in the British West Indies.
+Upon arrival, they were considered free by British law, creating tensions between Britain and the US.

 Sale of Fort Ross